Enjoy vibrant flavors with mango salsa with jalapeno. This easy recipe is versatile and perfect for summer gatherings.

-Why You Will Love This Mango Pico de Gallo Recipe
+Why You Will Love This Mango Salsa With Jalapeno Recipe

-During the warm summer months, this Mango Pico de Gallo is a great addition to pair with grilled fish, fish tacos, chicken, or your favorite tortilla chips.
-The sweet flavor of fresh tropical mango paired with spicy Jalapeno and red pepper makes for a perfect spicy-sweet combination.
-Here are more reasons why you will love this mango pice de gallo recipe.
+During the warm summer months, this spicy mango salsa is a great addition to pair with grilled fish, fish tacos, chicken, or your favorite tortilla chips.
+The fresh tropical mango flavor paired with spicy Jalapeno makes for a perfect spicy-sweet combination.
+Here are more reasons why you will love this fresh mango salsa recipe:

 Ingredient Notes

-- Mangos: The perfect stone fruit makes this salsa extra juicy and sweet.
+- Mangos: The perfect stone fruit that makes this salsa extra juicy and sweet.

 - Red Onion: Adds texture and flavor.
 You could also use white onion.

-- Cilantro: Fresh cilantro for the best flavor.
+- Cilantro: Fresh cilantro adds an herbaceous touch.

-- Lime: Fresh tangy lime juice for a zesty punch of flavor.
+- Fresh Lime Juice: Fresh tangy lime juice for a zesty punch of flavor.

-- Sea Salt: A pinch of salt gives this salsa the perfect balance of flavors.
+- Sea Salt: A pinch of salt gives the mango jalapeño salsa the perfect balance of flavors.

 How To Peel & Dice A Mango